This week inHusker history

 1970: Nebraska surrenders a record number of passing yards, but it matters little as the Huskers hammer Oklahoma State, 65-31.

-1975: Former Husker Tom Pate, a linebacker for the Hamilton Tiger-Cats, dies after collapsing during a game in Calgary.
-Meanwhile, a goal-line stand in the final minute preserves a 28-20 win at Oklahoma State.
+«1975: Former Husker Tom Pate, a rookie linebacker for the Hamilton Tiger-Cats of the Canadian Football League, suffers a fatal brain injury during a game in Calgary.
+(He is memorialized in the CFL with an annual award given in his name.)
+Meanwhile, a goal-line stand by the Huskers in the final minute preserves a 28-20 victory at Oklahoma State.

 1980: Reserve I-back Craig Johnson rushes for 105 yards and three TDs in a 48-7 romp over Oklahoma State.